 Sit down with an annual calendar and mark these holidays and calendar events from this year and next: Valentine’s Day, Spring Break, the beginning of Summer Vacation, Father’s Day, Canada Day, 4th of July, Labor Day, Thanksgiving, Christmas, New Years and any other holidays or remembrances where the people of your community might have days off from work or might travel.
 Now, back up three months

 (less if you have to) and consider what marketing efforts you might initiate directed at those holiday opportunities.
-Clients with children are planning their spring and summer vacations right now.
-Suggest a quick “get out of town” as a surprise Father’s Day trip for dad.
+Clients with children would normally be planning their summer vacations right now.
 What is the family doing for New Year’s this year?
 Realize not everyone, maybe not even most, will be traveling this year.
 But we don’t want to be silent, we want to wish clients a great 4th of July, an anniversary, a birthday.

-Next, calendar the frequency of your most important client communications.
 When is your next newsletter going out?
 By when can you generate your next press release?
-When would be a good time to seek a speaking engagement?
-When is your next advertising campaign?
+When would be a good time to seek a speaking engagement via Zoom?
 Use your calendar to ensure that you have sufficient frequency and venues to stay top of mind and that your content for each is relevant to the seasonality.

 If you spend a couple of hours doing the exercise above, you will be on your way to a marketing plan for the balance of the year and next.
 A good marketing calendar alerts you to the necessity for constant activity, the type of movement in which you must engage for your business to grow even when so few are traveling.

 Nothing succeeds like planning to succeed.